 Let’s say you recently launched a new travel mug.
 And you want to create a single Amazon PPC campaign with this new product along with an older model you’re trying to liquidate.
-Here, the products are of differing quality, differing margins, differing stages in their lifecycle, and have differing competition — it won’t make sense to have the same bidding strategy for both sets of products.
+Here, the products are of differing quality, have differing margins, are at differing stages in their lifecycle, and have differing competition — it won’t make sense to have the same bidding strategy for both sets of products.
 Simply put, it’s difficult to allocate spend differently according to those divergent goals.
 In this case, incorrect PPC advertising campaign structure leads to overspending and missed opportunities.
-So, Amazon PPC Optimization for these campaigns is virtually impossible.
+So, Amazon PPC optimization for these campaigns is virtually impossible.

 Avoid this by purposefully grouping products together within ad groups and campaigns.
 Every campaign should have a distinct purpose.
 Exactly how you structure your Amazon PPC campaigns will depend on your catalog, goals, and preferences.

 Whether you’re just getting started with Amazon PPC advertising and building your first campaigns, or you’re a seasoned seller and have been running campaigns that could benefit from restructuring, the first thing you’ll need to do is analyze your catalog.
 Consider product lines, margins, and product goals in order to determine the best ad structure.

 One way to group products is by product line or parent ASINs.
 This is the most concise and easy way to group products.
 Any child ASINs should be within the ad groups – either grouped together or individually for a more targeted approach.

 You should also ensure that all the products in any given PPC ad campaign have similar margins.
 This will enable you to have granular control in setting your bids.